Skip to main content

 Shelley Puhak

 Shelley Puhak is a critically acclaimed poet and writer whose work has appeared in the Atlantic, Lapham’s Quarterly, Teen Vogue, Virginia Quarterly Review and elsewhere.
 Her essays have been included in The Best American Travel Writing and selected as Notables in four consecutive editions of The Best American Essays.
-She is the author of of two books of poetry, most recently GUINEVERE IN BALTIMORE, winner of the Anthony Hecht Prize.
-THE DARK QUEENS is her nonfiction debut.
+She is the author of two works of nonfiction --- THE DARK QUEENS and THE BLOOD COUNTESS --- and two books of poetry, most recently GUINEVERE IN BALTIMORE, winner of the Anthony Hecht Prize.
 She lives in Maryland.

 Shelley Puhak